 Contact TSR Injury Law for Help With Your Car Crash Claim

 After a car crash, one of the most important decisions you can make is choosing a Bloomington auto accident lawyer to represent you as you seek compensation.

-At TSR Injury Law, we have obtained more than $150 million in compensation on behalf of our clients, including many motor vehicle accident victims.
+At TSR Injury Law, we have obtained $300 million in compensation on behalf of our clients, including many motor vehicle accident victims.
 Read more about what our satisfied clients have said about the services we provide on our testimonials page.

 There is no risk in contacting us because there is no fee for your initial consultation and no obligation to hire us.
 We also do not get paid for our services unless you receive compensation.

 Have questions?
 Call TSR Injury Law today at (612) TSR-TIME.